2026 Edition

 ML and LLM systems accumulate complexity that is unusually difficult to transfer.
 Model behavior depends on training data decisions, feature engineering history, hyperparameter choices, and domain-specific edge cases — context that does not live fully in the codebase.
 An engineer who has worked with your AI systems for six months carries context that cannot be onboarded in a week.
 High-rotation environments impose a context reset cost on every transition.
 For AI systems, this cost is compounding.

-How is Uvik different from hiring via Toptal?
+How is Uvik Software different from hiring via Toptal?

 What should I look for when evaluating an AI staff augmentation company?